 Please identify and explain the changes in your registration practices relevant to this section that occurred during the reporting year.
+Same as last year.

 Data Collection (12 / 13)

 Languages in which application information materials are availablea) Indicate the languages in which application information materials were available in the reporting year.